hwayne/learntla-v2/docs/beginner/concurrency.rst

       await FALSE;
   end process;

+.. _deadlock:

-In that case, TLC raise an error as a *deadlock*.
+In that case, TLC raise an error as a :index:`deadlock`.
 A deadlock is when *no processes can make any progress*.

 .. exercise::